dansand/ResChapter/content/numpy.md

    └───┴───┴───┘
 ```

 Of course, Numpy is not just numbers in grid form.
-As we we see, it is also a set of syntax and functions to concisely and efficiently, wrangle, query and analyse stored numbers.
+As we will see, it is also a set of syntax and functions to concisely and efficiently, wrangle, query and analyse the numbers stored in your computer's memory.

 ### importing data

 We are going to dive right in and import some quantitative data.
-In this case, we have a csv (comma separated variable) file containing historical price and volume data from the Nasdaq Stock Exchange (to be precise, the Nasdaq Composite index).
+In this case, we have a plain text file with csv format (comma separated variable).
+This file contains historical price data from the Nasdaq Stock Exchange (to be precise, the Nasdaq Composite index).
 This tutorial assumes the data is located in the followinf _relative path_: `data/nasdaq.csv`.
+To import the data, you will need to run the following cells in the notebook (or wherever you are running this excercise from).

 ```python
 numpy.loadtxt('../data/nasdaq.csv')